shelestDM/usense_test_task/README.md

 Or you can download the repository using the command
 ### `git clone https://github.com/shelestDM/usense_test_task`

-Then update the parcets with the command
+Then update the dependencies with the command

 ### `npm i`